Course Information

 A score of 5 corresponds to an A, 4 corresponds to a B, 3 corresponds to a C, and so on.
 A score of 5.25 is reserved for when the submitted work is perfect with absolutely no mistakes or is exceptional in some other way.

-Total scores for an assignment are a weighted average of the scores for each part or criteria.
-Parts or criteria are usually structured to assess a student's understanding according to four kinds of knowledge: basic recall of previously seen concepts, applying concepts in new situations, qualitatively and quantitatively evaluating alternatives, and creatively implementing new designs; these are ordered in increasing sophistication and thus increasing weight.
+Total scores are a weighted average of the scores for each part or criteria.
+Parts or criteria are usually structured to assess a student's understanding according to four kinds of knowledge: basic recall of previously seen concepts, applying concepts in new situations, qualitatively and quantitatively evaluating design alternatives, and creatively implementing new designs; these are ordered in increasing sophistication and thus increasing weight.
 In almost all cases, scores are awarded for demonstrating understanding and not for effort.
 Detailed rubrics for all assignments are provided once the assignment has been graded to enable students to easily see how the score was awarded.
-For lab assignments, a detailed Lab Assignment Assessment Rubric will be available on Canvas.
+The final grade is calculated using a weighted average of all assignments with the following distribution.

-Design Project Demonstration 10%
+Project 2, Report 10%

-Design Project Report 25%
+Project 3, Report 25%

 Policies